LiamTyler/NormalToHeight/README.md

 Options
-  -f, --flipY           Flip the Y direction on the normal map when loading it -g, --genNormalMap    Generate the normal map from the generated height map to compare to the original -h, --help            Print this message and exit -i, --iterations=N    How many iterations to use while generating the height map.
+  -f, --flipY           Flip the Y direction on the normal map when loading it -x, --flipX           Flip the X direction on the normal map when loading it -g, --genNormalMap    Generate the normal map from the generated height map to compare to the original -h, --help            Print this message and exit -i, --iterations=N    How many iterations to use while generating the height map.
 Default is 1024